johnseto/SolisAgileManager/README.md

 ### Will the app work with non-Agile Tariffs?

 I haven't tried, but it might!
+I've had at least one person tell me that it works correctly with Octopus Go.

 ### How does it work?